 How UDP works

 The UDP protocol works similarly to TCP, but it throws out all the error-checking stuff.
-All the back-and-forth communication introduce latency, slowing things down.
+All the back-and-forth communication introduces latency, slowing things down.

 When an app uses UDP, packets are just sent to the recipient.
 The sender doesn’t wait to make sure the recipient received the packet—it just continues sending the next packets.
 If the recipient misses a few UDP packets here and there, they are just lost—the sender won’t resend them.
 Losing all this overhead means the devices can communicate more quickly.